euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/14Appendix_How-to-enroll-an-app-in-standalone-mode/readme.md

-Standalone enrollment is supported by the Workspace ONE Boxer email app, the Workspace ONE Web browser, Workspace ONE PIV-D Manager, and other apps in the VMware productivity suite.
+Standalone enrollment is supported by the Workspace ONE Boxer email app, the Workspace ONE Web browser, Workspace ONE PIV-D Manager, and other apps in the Omnissa productivity suite.
 However, these apps won't enroll standalone if Workspace ONE Intelligent Hub is already installed on the device.

 These instructions refer to some concepts introduced in the